Thursday 18 July 2019

 Final note;

 I use spell checkers, grammar checkers and the web browser to check the spelling.
-Grammar checkers vary in usefulness Grammatic 5 was very good over 30 years ago and Grammarly is a good one just now.
-I use the free version Grammarly it works on many but not all combinations of web browsers and wiki websites; https://www.grammarly.com/ My grammar and spelling so readability has improved but creating and refining a blog is very a slow process.
+Grammar checkers vary in usefulness Grammatic 5 was very good in the late 1980s, Language Tool and Grammarly is a good ones just now.
+I use the free versions or the spelling tools in the browser one or other them often works on many but not all combinations of web browsers and wiki websites; https://www.grammarly.com/ and https://languagetool.org/ My grammar and spelling so readability has improved but creating and refining a blog is very a slow process.
 I similarly find embedded programming a chore moving from assembler to writing in C and using pclint (lint tools) helped but I have stopped doing that over a decade ago.

 IF A=B THEN /* Is bad programming because is cluttered, ambiguous and wrong in C */